rubenrabb01/Modeling-MacFish-database/Use of reservoir parts.md

 1  20 -5971.6
 2  21 -5971.1  1 1.0368     0.3086
 ```
-The LRT is not significant indicating that the reduced Model **m10** is preferred to the expanded Model **m3**, i.e., the addition of body_size does not significantly to explaining the variability in the use of reservoir parts
+The LRT is not significant indicating that the reduced **Model 10** is preferred to the expanded **Model 3**, i.e., the addition of body_size does not significantly to explaining the variability in the use of reservoir parts
-On the other hand, **m10** and **m9** can not be compared using LRT as they do not have nested fixed-effects.
+On the other hand, **Model 10** and **Model 9** can not be compared using LRT as they do not have nested fixed-effects.
 We pick the one with higher log-Likelihood and lower BIC
 ```
 anova(m10,m9)
 ```